 Over the years, I have heard or learned many things about what is truly important in life.

-Here are five of the best life advice that you may or may not have received, but if you’re willing to apply them to your day-to-day experiences, it will make a profound difference to what you experience and how you’ll choose to live your life.
+Here are five of the best life advice you may or may not have received, but if you’re willing to apply them to your day-to-day experiences, it will make a profound difference to what you experience and how you’ll live your life.

 - You can fail at doing what you don’t want so you might as well take a chance at doing what you love.
 I heard Jim Carey say this during a university Commencement address, when he was talking about how his father settled for a safe accounting job rather than pursuing his passion for comedy.